mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 ## AWS Identity and Access Management, IAM

 IAM enables you to control how people and programs are allowed to manipulate your AWS infrastructure.
-IAM users traditional identity concepts such as users, groups, and accesscontrol policies to control who can use your AWS account, what services and resources they can use, and how they can use them.
+IAM users' traditional identity concepts such as users, groups, and access control policies to control who can use your AWS account, what services and resources they can use, and how they can use them.

 What IAM is **NOT**"

 - IAM is not an identity store/authorization system for your applications.
 The permissions that you assign are permissions to manipulate AWS infrastructure, not permissions within your application.
-If you works with a mobile app, cosnider _Amazon Connito_ for identity management for mobile apps.
+If you work with a mobile app, consider _Amazon Connito_ for identity management for mobile apps.
 - IAM is not operating system identity management.

 ### Principals

-A principal is an IAM entity that allowed to interact with AWS recources.
+A principal is an IAM entity that is allowed to interact with AWS resources.
-A principal can be permanent or temporary, and can represent a human or an app.
+A principal can be permanent or temporary and can represent a human or an app.
 There are **three types of principals**: root users, IAM users, and roles/temporary security tokens.

 1. Root user: It's associated with the actual AWS account and cannot be restricted in any way so it has full privileges to do anything, including closing the account.
 2. IAM users: It represents individual people or apps.
-It can be created by principals with IAM administrative privileges at any time through the AWS Console, CLI or SDKs.
+It can be created by principals with IAM administrative privileges at any time through the AWS Console, CLI, or SDKs.
-3. Roles/Temporary Security Tokens: roles and temporary security tokens enbable a number of use cases:
+3. Roles/Temporary Security Tokens: roles and temporary security tokens enable a number of use cases:
-   - Amazon EC2 roles: Granting permissions to applications runnign on an Amazon EC2 instance.
+ - Amazon EC2 roles: Granting permissions to applications running on an Amazon EC2 instance.
-   - Crosss-Acount Access: Granting permissions to users from other AWS accounts, whether you control those accounts or not
+ - Cross-Account Access: Granting permissions to users from other AWS accounts, whether you control those accounts or not
-   - Federation: Granting permissiongs to users authenticatedby a trusted external system.
+ - Federation: Granting permissions to users authenticated by a trusted external system.

 ### Web Identity Federation